MikeWoodward/English-Football-Forecasting/Notes/league_notes.md

 # The English football league structure

 English football has undergone a number of organizational changes over the years, including a number of confusing name changes.
 However, the basic structure has stayed the same: a hierarchical set of leagues with promotion and relegation between them.
+From xxx-xxx, the third tier was split into a northern and southern league, but in xxxx, these were merged into a new national third and fourth tier (1958-1959 season onwards).
+For this project, I only considered national leagues.

 At the time of writing (mid-2025), there are five national professional leagues.
 Below these leagues are semi-professional regional leagues.
 The top league (the EPL) takes the lion's share of the available money and the money falls off the lower down the league system you go.